Glossary of Musical Terms

 Rococo, a term borrowed, as are so many other terms in musicology, from architecture and the visual arts, is used in particular to describe the light decorative French style as found in the work of Couperin and Rameau in the first half of the 18th century.

 Romanticism in cultural history is a word that defies precise definition.
 In music it is most commonly applied to a period or the predominant features of that period, from the early 19th century until the early 20th.
 Features of romanticism in music include an attention to feeling rather than to formal symmetry, expressed in a freer use of traditional forms, an expansion of the instrumental resources of music and an extension of harmonic language.
+Music also reflected other preoccupations, influenced particularly by the arts of literature and painting, and their preoccupation with the remote and exotic, whether historical or geographical, or both.
+Early German romantic opera, for example, is found in Weber's Der Freischtz, with its plot involving woodmen and huntsmen and the mysterious midnight magic of the forest.

 Rondo (= French: rondeau) form involves the use of a recurrent theme between a series of varied episodes, often used for the rapid final movement of a classical concerto or symphony.